TritonDataCenter/rfd/rfd/0071/README.md

 ## 2. Java Manta SDK Client-side Encryption Design and Implementation

+Client-side encryption within the Java Manta SDK will be implemented as an optional operation that wraps streams going to and from Manta.
+Client-side encryption will be enabled using configuration and from an API consumer's perspective there will not be a change in the API.
+When operations are not supported by the encryption settings, then appropriate exceptions will be thrown indicating the conflict between the setting and the operation.
+An example of this would be an attempt to use a HTTP range operation when `StrictlyAuthenticated` is enabled.
+Furthermore, care will need to be taken to allow for operations that are retryable to continue to be retryable - such as sending [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) objects.

 ### Cipher Selection and Library Support

+The JVM implementation of client-side encryption relies on the encryption algorithms and ciphers as provided as part of the running JVM's implementation of the Java Cryptography Extension (JCE)](https://en.wikipedia.org/wiki/Java_Cryptography_Extension).
+Thus, users of client-side encryption are assumed to trust the security of the JCE implementation in the JVM that they choose to run.

 In the Oracle JDK there is limited default support for strong encryption algorithms.
 In order to enable stronger encryption, you must download and install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
 This isn't an issue with the OpenJDK.
 Also, strong encryption algorithms are supported using the [JCE API](https://en.wikipedia.org/wiki/Java_Cryptography_Extension) by [The Legion of the Bouncy Castle](http://www.bouncycastle.org/java.html) project.

-Ideally, we should support algorithms supplied by Bouncy Castle and the Java runtime via the [JCE API](http://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html).
+We will also support algorithms supplied by Bouncy Castle and the Java runtime via the [JCE API](http://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html).
 The Java Manta SDK currently bundles Bouncy Castle dependencies because they are used when doing [authentication via HTTP signed requests](https://github.com/joyent/java-http-signature).

 We've identified the following ciphers as the best candidates for streamable encryption: